gwax/www-gwax/posts/2005/05/inorganic-polymers-the-paper.rst

-As one of the last things that I have to do this week (in order to graduate), I have to write a 15+ page paper on the subject of Inorganic and Organometallic Polyers.
+As one of the last things that I have to do this week (in order to graduate), I have to write a 15+ page paper on the subject of Inorganic and Organometallic Polymers.
 I know enough about Inorganic and Organometallic Polymers to fill, at most, two or three pages.
 The only time that I'm going to have to write this paper is the next 28 hours.
 So as to be able to accomplish this task, I have obtained the following